 Welcome to Mountain Camp!
 Whether this is your first overnight camp experience or you have been going to other camps for years, as a first-time camper, we know that you have lots of questions about what to expect this summer.
-After you register, we will send out a detailed Parent Information Pack with everything you will need to know.
-Our year-round office staff are available to answering questions or concerns so please don’t hesitate to call or write.
+After you register, we will send out a link to our detailed Parent Information page with everything you will need to know.
+Our year-round office staff are available to answer questions or concerns so please don’t hesitate to call or write.

 First Time Camp Orientation

-Before the summer, we will do 2 online orientation webinars for all first time campers.
+Before the summer, we will do an online orientation webinar for first time campers.
 We will answer all your questions about preparing for camp, transportation, how activity sign ups work, camp food, opening day and much more.
-Don’t worry if you miss the orientations, we record them and can send you the link so you can watch it at your convenience.
+You can now view the 2022 Webinar here.

 Preparing For Camp

 Packing for camp is the beginning of each camper’s independent camp experience.
 Parents receive a detailed Packing List that tells you everything you’ll need to bring.
 Remember that nights at camp can be chilly so bring some warm layers and make sure that your sleeping bag is rated to at least 30 degrees or lower so you are comfortable at night!

 What if I don’t know anyone else at camp?